|Sculpture at Church of the Condemnation and Imposition of the Cross, Jerusalem|

 In past years I've used various meditations from the Vatican index of past years from the Way of the Cross.
 You get a wide range from guest meditations to papal ones and there are English translations as far back as 2000.

-This year, Bishop Barron has a series of excellent meditations as either video or audio.
+Bishop Barron has a series of excellent meditations as either video or audio.
 You can download a print pdf from the page for the video link.
-I've been listening to a couple every morning this week and they are excellent.
+They are excellent.